Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

     ## Using **make**
     1. Open a terminal
+    2. Setup Vitis
-    2. Navigate to ./build
+    3. Navigate to ./build
-    3. Run make
+    4. Run make
        * make
          * Without options, it will show the help
        * make build TARGET=sw_emu|hw_emu|hw